 Usually when you think of Korean food you might think Kimchi, seafood pancake, or tofu stew; but do you know that there are actually a lot more options other than that?
-My friends and I love trying new cuisines and here are a few dishes that you must try the next time you find yourself having Korean food!
+My friends and I love trying new cuisines and here are a few Korean dishes that you must try.

 The hero of this dish is the boiled pork belly that is cooled and finely sliced and served with different side dishes and dipping sauces.
 Usually you can wrap it all together with vegetable leaves such as red lettuce and sesame leaves.
 That’s where it gets the name ‘Bossam’ which literally means ‘wrapped’.
 When you put it into your mouth everything just seems to come together with all the different textures.

 This might not be for everyone.
 It’s usually made with Pig intestines stuffed with noodles, pork blood, and some herbs that are steamed together.
 It's a very common street food in Korea and you can also get it in soup at restaurants.

 This is a black bean sauce noodle dish that you can find in a Korean «Chinese restaurant».
 This isn't really Chinese food that you get at a typical Chinese restaurant, but it’s yummy.
 You have to eat your Jajangmyeon quickly though, because what I usually find is that the noodles absorb the sauce really quickly and then it just doesn't taste as good.

 4. Fried Chicken